flutter/website/src/get-started/codelab.md

   <h4 class="no_toc">What you’ll learn in part 1</h4>

-  * How to write a Flutter app that looks natural on iOS, Android, desktop (e.g. Windows), and the web
+  * How to write a Flutter app that looks natural on iOS, Android, desktop (Windows, for example), and the web
   * Basic structure of a Flutter app
   * Finding and using packages to extend functionality
   * Using hot reload for a quicker development cycle